AumitLeon/too-long-didnt-read/README.md

 ## 🚧 _*Notes*_ 🚧
 - This project was generated in large part by OpenAI's GPT-4.
 While I provided the prompts, GPT-4 provided virtually all of the code.
 I took some creative liberties in a few places and had to make a couple small changes, but this project is almost entirely the product of GPT-4 responding to my prompts asking it to build this extension iteratively.
 - Please make sure you have a valid OpenAI API key to use this extension.
-- The extension currently uses the `text-davinci-003` model in the API call.
-Replace it with the appropriate GPT-4 model when available.
+- The extension currently uses the `gpt-3.5-turbo` model in the API call.
+Replace it with the appropriate GPT-4 model when broadly available.

 ## How to Load the Extension